vs KatanaVendor comparison

 When to choose LineNow

-Your primary pain is the buyer-side workflow: deciding what to buy, sending POs through mixed channels (email, WhatsApp, EDI), parsing what suppliers send back, receiving goods accurately, and getting bills into QuickBooks without manual reconciliation.
+Your primary pain is the buyer-side workflow: deciding what to buy, sending POs through mixed channels, parsing what suppliers send back, receiving goods accurately, and getting bills into QuickBooks without manual reconciliation.
 You may be a light manufacturer, an assembler, a CPG brand, or a restaurant — where BOM costing matters but full production scheduling does not.
 You want statistical replenishment that adapts to each item's demand pattern, not a manual min-stock threshold.
-You want $50/month flat, not a tiered add-on stack.
+You want supplier replies, receiving variance, and invoice context reconciled upstream instead of rebuilt in AP.

 The pairing case